 Louise was brought up in the South West of England, mainly in Bath.
 Her work is based on landscape - living as a child in such a beautiful city no doubt influenced her subject matter.

 Later, in between having her three daughters, she went to Camberwell and studied for an M.A. in Printmaking.
-She became a member of the Greenwich Printmakers in 1997 and was one of the founder members of the Southbank Printmakers (both succesful artist run galleries in London).
+She became a member of the Greenwich Printmakers in 1997 and was one of the founder members of the Southbank Printmakers (both successful artist-run galleries in London).

 Her work is inspired by places she visits or those views that surround her each day in Blackheath and Greenwich.
 She has a strong sense of colour and with her drawn line produces images pulling together an unusual relationship between abstract and the figurative.